IamAsgn37/AWS/README.md

 # AWS_file
-Here available some working project related to AWS.
+Here available some working project of AWS.